 Playing Off the Walls…in a Different Way

-While using similar hues is something of a popular trend, there is also another way to go: paint your ceiling the same color as your walls.
+While using similar hues is something of a popular trend, there is also another way to go: hire professional painters to paint your ceiling the same color as your walls.
 This provides something of an enveloping look and feel.
 You can even go a step further and coat the base skirting as well as the cornice if they have clean lines to work with.

 Go a step further and try to match your furniture to your color scheme for a completely monochromatic look.
 This can look spectacular if it is pulled off correctly.